 Day 13 - Bearra

 The penultimate stage takes you on very narrow coastal roads across the Bearra Peninsula - not suitable for large vehicles.
 The Bearra Peninsula is known for its several Bronze Age archaeological sites, such as the Ardgroom Stone Circle and the Leitrim dolmen.
 Due to the mysterious atmosphere that surrounds these types of monuments, people in the past believed that elves lived there.
-We now know more about stone circles and dolmens, but from the past legends, the mysterious atmosphere is still there.
+We now know more about stone circles and dolmens, but from the past legends, the mysterious atmosphere is still there as you discover Ireland.